Azure-Samples/app-service-agent-framework-travel-agent-dotnet-webjob/README.md

 ✅ **Enterprise Features**: Custom domains, SSL, deployment slots, VNet integration
 ✅ **Managed Identity**: Secure, credential-less authentication to all Azure services

 The background worker runs as a **Continuous WebJob**, providing better operational control than an in-process background service while maintaining deployment simplicity.
+For more information on WebJobs on App Service, see the [Azure App Service WebJobs documentation](https://learn.microsoft.com/azure/app-service/overview-webjobs).

 ## Why Async Pattern with State Storage?